Adolescence: Body image

 Much research has been conducted on the psychological ramifications of body image on adolescents.
 Modern day teenagers are exposed to more media on a daily basis than any generation before them.
 As such, modern day adolescents are exposed to many representations of ideal, societal beauty.
 The concept of a person being unhappy with their own image or appearance has been defined as "body dissatisfaction".
 In teenagers, body dissatisfaction is often associated with body mass, low self-esteem, and atypical eating patterns that can result in health procedures.
 Scholars continue to debate the effects of media on body dissatisfaction in teens.

 Media profusion

 Because exposure to media has increased over the past decade, adolescents' use of computers, cell phones, stereos and televisions to gain access to various mediums of popular culture has also increased.
 Almost all American households have at least one television, more than three-quarters of all adolescents' homes have access to the Internet, and more than 90% of American adolescents use the Internet at least occasionally.
 As a result of the amount of time adolescents spend using these devices, their total media exposure is high.
-In the last decade, the amount of time that adolescents spend on the computer has greatly increased.
+From 1996 to 2006, the amount of time that adolescents spent on the computer greatly increased.
 Online activities with the highest rates of use among adolescents are video games (78% of adolescents), email (73%), instant messaging (68%), social networking sites (65%), news sources (63%), music (59%), and videos (57%).